Jhonatan-prog/GitHub/Git-Branching/Branching.md

 2. git push -> (shows what you need to write to push your code)

 After all the changed have been saves and committed you must use the next command: git push -y origin + BranchName

+3. git pull (This one emerge the feature branch with the main)

+#### Removing branches
+You don't need to use branches that has been moved to the main

+1. git branch -d + BranchName (This will enable you to delete an unnecessary branch)

+#### Marge conflicts